 You’ll mostly need:

-- all of them optimised for search engines,
+- All of them optimized for search engines

 A qualified Virtual Assistant can keep an eye on your website to make your online presence more appealing and successful.
 What’s more, the prices are much lower than a Web Designer or Web Developer’s prices for the same work.